Private or Commercial Hot Air Balloon Pilot Training and Ground School

 Learn to fly a hot air balloon or brush up on your pilot skills at Airborne Heat Ballooning.
-Airborne Heat has one of only five FAA-certified Part 141 Flight & Ground Schools in the country.
+Airborne Heat has one of only two FAA-certified Part 141 Flight & Ground Schools in the country.
 We have the most experienced instructors in the Southwest and a terrific reputation nation-wide as well as internationally.
 Chief Instructor Elizabeth Wright-Smith has trained over 400 students and has over 35 years of experience.
 Part 141 Schools are closely monitored by the FAA and have approved curriculums and procedures.
 Other instructors operating under Part 61 of the Federal Aviation Regulations may not even have a curriculum.

 What We Furnish

 For flight instruction in the Albuquerque area, Airborne Heat will furnish a balloon, instructor, crew member, propane, vehicle, insurance and the cost of the designated examiner for the checkride (the final flying and knowledge test) at a special discounted price year-round.